jameshanlon/jameshanlon.github.io/content/python-processor.md

 accelerator for improved performance.
-The following diagrams show two ways that this could work: one where the host runs the Python interpreter and offloads parts of the Python program (similar to the way *Eager Mode* works in PyTorch and Tensorflow); the other where the accelerator runs the Python interpreter and communicates to the host via a standard set of system calls.
+The following diagrams show two ways that this could work: one where the host runs the Python interpreter and offloads parts of the Python program (similar to the way *Eager Mode* works in PyTorch and TensorFlow); the other where the accelerator runs the Python interpreter and communicates to the host via a standard set of system calls.
 The first scenario means that execution can fall back onto the host if the Python code was not supported by the accelerator, thereby allowing the design of the